jeffijoe/bristol-sentry/README.md

 ```

 > **IMPORTANT!** Sentry differentiates between errors and messages.
 An attempt to log an `Error` object will trigger a `captureException`, whereas anything else triggers a `captureMessage`.
-> Since `capureException` does not store any message other than the one from the error, `bristol-sentry` will add the message (if any) to the `extra` array.
+> Since `captureException` does not store any message other than the one from the error, `bristol-sentry` will prepend the message (if any) to the `extra` array.

 ## Contributing